 - Make a pinhole camera – There are many projects online to build pinhole cameras from matchboxes, sardine tins, or various other materials.
 Make one yourself and share photos you take with it.

 - Make a pinhole attachment for your DSLR – By drilling hole in a body cap for your DSLR camera, putting some foil over the hole and making a tiny hole in the foil, you can turn any DSLR into a pinhole camera.
 Show us your modification and photos you took with it.
-Have a look at my attempt at this.

 - Project the sun – This technique for viewing a solar eclipse can work all year round.
 Put a pin hole in a piece of card, and project the sun onto another piece of card.
 You will be able to see clouds pass in front of the sun, and maybe even observe sunspots.
 Share photos of your experiments.